 Believing and wanting the museum to be a complete and generous cultural space that should include a diverse (affordable, or free) program, in her work she allows spaces to engage people by including performance, sound, music, film, discussions and places for resting.
 During her residency at Fonderie Darling, Michele will also research the archives of architect Cedric Price and read into Lina Bo Bardi, to identify past ideals of engagement, time, work, and leisure space that is not commercial, but cultural.

-Michele Fiedler is a Puerto Rican curator, researcher and writer, who has been based in Mexico for the past seven years.
+Michele Fiedler is a Puerto Rican curator, researcher and writer, who has been based in Mexico for many years and who is now based in Montreal.
 She was the Curator at Sala de Arte Público Siqueiros in Mexico City from 2016-2019 and worked as an associate researcher for the project Below The Underground: Renegade Art and Action in 1990s Mexico which took place at The Armory Center in Pasadena, California as part of the Getty’s Pacific Standard Time LA/LA initiative.
 She has been Curator in Residence at the independent space Disjecta in Portland, Oregon (2016-17) and Fondazione Sandretto Re Rebaudengo in Turin, Italy (2012).

 Autorreconstrucción: Insistir, Insistir, Insistir: A collaboration between Abraham Cruzvillegas and Bárbara Foulkes with many invited artists, dancers, writers, musicians, and teachers including Andrés García Nestitla, La Bruja de Texcoco, Diego Espinosa, Brenda Lozano, Benito González amongst many others.
 La Tallera, Cuernavaca, Mexico.

 All The Centuries are A Single Instant: individual exhibition of Mexican Artist Cynthia Gutiérrez.
 La Tallera, Cuernavaca, Mexico.